tyler-marr/ipmininet/docs/tc.rst

 Feel free to add other arguments but make sure that tc-netem arguments are used at the same place as delay and tc-htb ones at the same place as bandwidth.

+Last important note: you should be careful when emulating delays in a VM with multiple CPUs.
+On virtualbox, we observed that netem delays can vary by several hundreds of milliseconds.
+Setting the number of CPUs to 1 fixed the issue.

 .. doctest related functions